NoobSolver/Thoughts/README.md

 # Your Thoughts

-<h3> It is a simple Web App which is built using firebase hosting and javascipt </h3>
+<h3> It is a simple Web App which is built using firebase hosting and HTML and javascipt </h3>